udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/pivot-chart.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs229" %}

-User can also customize the pivot chart series individually using the [`chartSeriesCreated`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/pivotViewModel/#chartseriescreated) event, which occurs after the pivot chart series has been created.
-You can customize each series individually by iterating them.
+Users can get doughnut chart from pie chart and vice-versa using the `innerRadius` property in [`chartSeries`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/pivotSeriesModel/).
+If the property is greater than **0** percent, the doughnut chart will appear from the pie chart.

-In the following sample, the even series are hidden in the pivot chart.
+> It takes the value only in percentage.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}